ojadeyemi/USPORTS-BBALL-WEBAPP/README.md

 # USPORTS BASKETBALL WEB APP (IN PROGRESS)

-This is a personal project for me, a computer science student.
+This is a personal project for me.
 This website is my platform for sharing analytics and insights into the Canadian university basketball league, or U Sports.
 I am passionate about basketball and data analysis, and this project allows me to combine the two.

 ## Goal